SCIENCE AND RELIGION

 evidence that may subsequently come to light, then it should

 either my, or your, faith.
-As I have indicated already, faith stands on
+As I have indicated already, faith largely stands on

 the basis of our experiences; the gathering and evaluation of our own evidence of